picolibc/picolibc/README.md

     value.

  2. Fix picolibc.ld to not attempt to use redefined symbols for memory space definitions.
-These redefinitions would fail and the default values be used for system memory definitions.
+These re-definitions would fail and the default values be used for system memory definitions.
 Instead, just use the ? : operators each place the values are needed.
 Linker scripts continue to mystify.